MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-csharp-csharp-module-twin-getstarted.md

 # Get started with IoT Hub module identity and module twin using .NET back end and .NET device

 > [!NOTE]
 > [Module identities and module twins](iot-hub-devguide-module-twins.md) are similar to Azure IoT Hub device identity and device twin, but provide finer granularity.
-While Azure IoT Hub device identity and device twin enable the back-end application to configure a device and provides visibility on the device’s conditions, a module identity and module twin provide these capabilities for individual components of a device.
-On capable devices with multiple components, such as operating system based devices or firmware devices, a module identity and module twin allows for isolated configuration and conditions for each component.
+While Azure IoT Hub device identity and device twin enable the back-end application to configure a device and provide visibility on the device’s conditions, a module identity and module twin provide these capabilities for individual components of a device.
+On capable devices with multiple components, such as operating system based devices or firmware devices, a module identities and module twins allow for isolated configuration and conditions for each component.

 At the end of this tutorial, you'll have two .NET console apps: